Recital Eligibility

 If you want your poster to be displayed across screens/kiosks on campus, you’ll need to resize your poster to 16×9 inches (horizontal) and 9×16 inches (vertical).
 Once resized, save each of these files as a JPEG file.
 To have your poster displayed on all campus screens, you’ll want to submit both poster sizes.

-The poster draft must be submitted for Department approval and printing no later than four weeks before the concert using the form below.
-Posters not sent within this time frame will not be printed by the Department.
+The poster draft must be submitted for Department approval and printing no later than four weeks before the recital using the form below.
+Posters sent later than four weeks before the recital dates will not be printed by the Department, and may not be posted/distributed.

 Please use this form to submit your poster design:

-Students presenting required recitals for the Certificate in Performance/Minor in Music Performance programs:
+Students presenting required recitals for the Certificate/Minor in Music Performance programs:

-- Are required to submit their intended recital program in performance order, with approximate timings no later than six (6) weeks prior to their recital date.
+• Are required to submit their intended recital program in performance order, with approximate timings no later February 26, 2024.

-- Repertoire for required recitals must be approved both by your Studio Faculty Member and your relevant Program Director.
-More information about this approval process will be available in Spring semester.
+• Repertoire for required recitals must be approved both by your assgined Studio Faculty Member and your relevant Program Director.
+More information about this approval process has been provided by the Program Manager in Performance Activities, who can answer questions you may have.

-- These students are encouraged to write program notes for each piece on their recital, and to provide song texts and translations.
+• These students are required to write program notes for each piece on their recital, and vocalists are also required to provide song texts and translations, including of works in English.

-The final program must be submitted for Department approval and printing no later than six weeks before the concert using the form below.
-Programs not sent within this time frame will not be printed by the Department.
+The final program using the Canva template (including a list of works to be performed, bios for all recital participants, and program notes) must be submitted for Department approval and printing no later than four weeks before the recital using the form below.
+Programs sent less than four weeks out will not be printed by the Department.

 Program PDF Submission